vhugogarcia/vMap/README.md

 		</div>
 	</section>

-Initialise the script like this:
+Initialize the script like this:

     <script>
         $(document).ready(function() {